meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/reference-manual/special/awh.rst

 incompatible :math:`\rho_{\mathrm{Boltz,loc}}` only depending locally on the sampling history.

-Lastly, the target distribution can be modulated by arbitrary probability weights
+The target distribution can also be modulated by arbitrary probability weights

 .. math:: \rho(\lambda) = \rho_0(\lambda) w_{\mathrm{user}}(\lambda).